 The magazine has been media partner for The Economic Times SDGs Summit 2020, Grant Thornton SABERA 2020 Awards, and Women Economic Forum 2017.
 It has been ranked 20 among the top women’s magazines in the world by content aggregator Feedspot.

 eShe is committed to the idea of being the change we wish to see in the world.
 When we invest in each individual’s personal growth and self-transformation, we generate positive, creative energy that has the power to transform the world.

 That’s why the magazine has launched its trademarked series of personal-growth workshops for women and teenagers called Shine Your Light®.
 These are travelling across India and are held in groups of 30 to 40 participants.
 Join the Facebook group here.

-Aekta Kapoor is the founder and editor of eShe magazine and the author of the spiritual memoir 100 Paths.
+Aekta Kapoor is the founder and editor of eShe magazine, and the founder of the nonprofit peacebuilding initiative South Asia Union.
 After a long career as an award-winning lifestyle and fashion journalist heading prestigious publications and websites, Aekta now focuses on gender equality, social justice and peacebuilding through her writing and initiatives.
-She was mentor for The DO School’s Industry Disruptor 2020 by WeEmpowerAsia, UN Women, in India and Europe, and for the NITI Aayog-UN Investor Consortium for Women Entrepreneurs 2020.

 Kaveri Jain is the quintessential business brain and has powered several startups thanks to her keen affinity with food and finance.
 A graduate of English literature from Hindu College, Delhi University, and a PR and advertising professional, she is a stakeholder in various Delhi and Rajasthan-based food and beverage companies.